Julio Jones: Tampa Bay Buccaneers

-2022 season

-On July 27, 2022, Jones signed a one-year contract with the Tampa Bay Buccaneers.
-Jones made his Buccaneers debut in Week 1 against the Dallas Cowboys, a 19–3 victory for Tampa Bay.
+On July 27, 2022, Jones signed a one-year contract with the Buccaneers.
+Jones made his Buccaneers debut in Week 1 against the Cowboys, a 19–3 victory for Tampa Bay.
 Following Week 1, Jones was sidelined with a partially torn PCL and missed significant playing time.
 In Week 8, Jones scored his first touchdown with the Buccaneers on an eight-yard reception from Tom Brady in the 27–22 loss to the Baltimore Ravens.
-In Week 10 in a game hosted in Munich, Jones posted a productive game with three receptions for 53 yards and a touchdown in a 21–16 victory over the Seattle Seahawks.
+In Week 10 in a game hosted in Munich, Jones posted a productive game with three receptions for 53 yards and a touchdown in a 21–16 victory over the Seahawks.
 His 31-yard touchdown became the first ever touchdown scored in an NFL game in Germany.
 Jones played in 10 total games in the 2022 regular season.
 He recorded 24 receptions for 299 receiving yards and two receiving touchdowns.

-Jones and the Buccaneers were knocked out of the Wild Card Round by the Dallas Cowboys on January 16, 2023.
+Jones and the Buccaneers were knocked out of the Wild Card Round by the Cowboys on January 16, 2023.
 In the 31–14 loss, Jones had seven receptions for 74 receiving yards and one receiving touchdown.
+Following the end of the season, Jones was not resigned and became an unrestricted free agent.

+Philadelphia Eagles

+On October 17, 2023, the Eagles signed Jones to their practice squad.
+On October 21, Jones was elevated from their practice squad for the Dolphins game, where he had one reception for 3 yards.
+Eight days later, he recorded his first receiving touchdown as an Eagle in an away game against the Washington Commanders.
+He was signed to the active roster on November 1.
+In Week 17 against the Cardinals, Jones recorded two receiving touchdowns as the Eagles lost, 35–31.
+In the 2023 regular season, Jones appeared in 11 games and started four.
+He had 11 receptions for 74 receiving yards and three receiving touchdowns.
+With five minutes remaining in the first half of the Wild Card game against the Buccaneers, Jones got a concussion due to a collision with Zyon McCollum.

+On April 4, 2025, Jones announced his retirement from the league.